 The bus is a good option when traveling to smaller cities, because it has many different routes and may drop you closer to your destination.

-Use Omio to search both train and bus schedules and to purchase tickets.
+Use the Omio website or app to search both train and bus schedules and to purchase tickets.

 Renting a Car in Portugal: Tips and Cautions